The Comprehensive Guide to Brand Protection: 7 Proven Ways to Protect Your Brand in 2026

 Why You Should Protect Your Brand Today

-What Brand Protection Means Online
+What Online Brand Protection Means

 The Full Spectrum: Websites, Social, Search, and Marketplaces

 Brand abuse manifests in a variety of ways across a number of digital channels.
 While the web still represents a primary source of phishing, lookalike domains, and cloned portals designed to harvest credentials, social media marketers may stumble upon fake accounts, scams, presentations for counterfeit giveaways, and malicious advertisement placement.
-Bad actors running malvertising campaigns might also hijack keywords and leverage affiliate fraud.
-Marketplaces and app stores provide opportunities for online criminals to flood users with counterfeit listings, unauthorized sellers, and spoofed apps.
-Ultimately, these tactics appeal to adversaries because they exploit human trust and behavior, requiring less technical knowledge.

-To protect against abuses in these environments (and others), effective brand security must combine a high level of threat intelligence with speed and scalable action.
-There are signals that can help guide information such as: newly registered domains, suspect certificate issuers, identifying patterns based on hosting ASN, image reuse, ad copy fingerprints; and the security team must act to reduce potential harm to their customers.
+To protect against abuses in these environments (and others), effective brand security must combine a high level of cyber threat intelligence with speed and scalable enforcement action.
+There are signals that can help guide information such as:

 Brand protection should be about a balance of legal and technical solutions.
 While legal enforcement through methods such as trademark filings, UDRP/URS domain disputes, marketplace and brand registries, and cease-and-desist letters should be taken against repeat infringement cases or disputes over domains, technical solutions using detection or takedowns are built to be fast and effective.
 Technical detection and takedowns take advantage of modernized automation capabilities, monitoring Certificate Transparency (CT) logs, and passive DNS correlation strategies to identify phishing websites and malicious infrastructure you can find in hours, not weeks.